 Sadly, falling victim to a scam can put you at greater risk for another.
-One of the fastest-growing schemes is the recovery scam, with some reports showing a 129% rise in cases.
-Below, we explain what recovery scams are, how they work, and how you can protect yourself from them.
+At Wealth Recovery Solicitors, one of the fastest-growing schemes we see is the recovery scam, with some reports showing a 129% rise in cases.

 What are recovery scams?